jthnl/grocery/README.md

 ## Feature Highlights
 - List Versioning - users can rollback to old versions of their lists
-- Scalability, modifications require minimal db access
+- Scalability - require minimal load on database and backend (can even be further optimized, sharding, minimizing access, etc)
-- Multiple Lists support
+- Multiple List support
 - Ability to create, delete, edit, and reorder items in the list

 ## Tech Stack